 'As breathing,' Lykos answered, amusement traveling over the bond.
 'Just be grateful it's me and not your Emperor.
 I highly doubt he'd respect your privacy like I do.'

 Glaw shuddered at the thought.
-Communicating like this was less words, more images and feelings.
+Communicating this way was less like speaking words, more like sharing images and feelings.
 He could sense what could have happened, could feel a cold presence wrapping around his mind, going much deeper into what was him than Lykos had.

 'How much do you remember?'
 Lykos felt curious and worried all at once.